 Vernal Pool Mapping Information

-Its that time of year again.
-The spring "peepers" will soon be out.
+Is it March or April?
+The spring “peepers” will soon be out.
 That means it is vernal pool time.

 What is a Spring Peeper.
 It is a little brown frog with an ‘X’ on its back.
 Its scientific name is Pseudacris crucifer in the frog family Hylidae.
 It is one of several species of amphibians and other animals that make vernal pools special.